Education

 Temporary Research Staff

-- Worked with Dr. Hyesoon Kim and Dr. Stefano Petrangeli on efficient inference strategies for pre-trained image diffusion models, with a focus on generating diverse, high-quality images.
+- Researched efficient inference strategies for pre-trained image diffusion models, with a focus on generating diverse, high-quality images.

 AI Resident, FAIR Chemistry Team